 You can't talk about probiotics without mentioning prebiotics.
 Prebiotics are fiber-rich foods that feed and nourish the friendly bacteria in your gut.
 Some excellent prebiotic foods include bananas, berries, legumes, garlic, onions, whole grains, and nuts.

-The British Journal of Nutrition reports that nuts are a heart-healthy food that encourage healthy cholesterol levels and reduce your risk of heart disease.
+Nuts are a heart-healthy food that encourage healthy cholesterol levels and reduce your risk of heart disease.
 With a relatively high vitamin E content, nuts promote normal blood pressure, help with weight loss, and help keep blood sugar under control.
 Below are some of the healthiest nuts.

 Almonds are rich in monounsaturated fat, fiber, vitamin E, magnesium, copper, and phytonutrients.
-They support normal cholesterol and help reduce occasional inflammation and oxidative stress—all without raising blood sugar.
+They support normal cholesterol and help reduce occasional inflammation and oxidative stress — all without raising blood sugar.

 Animal studies have found that a diet rich in walnuts may promote prostate health, support normal cholesterol, and encourage normal insulin levels.